aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/add_summary_zoom_frame/_index.md

 | width | **float** | Width of a new Section Zoom frame **float**. |
 | height | **float** | Height of a new Section Zoom frame **float**. |

+### Examples

+This example demonstrates adding a Summary Zoom object to the end of a collection
+            (assume that there are at least two sections in the "Presentation.pptx" presentation):

 ### Remarks

 This method creates a new Summary Zoom and puts a collection of objects into it for all the sections in this presentation.